 First, let's talk about why recycling does not work.
 In principle, it should be taking newspapers, pop cans, plastic bottles, and other junk and converting it into new things so we don't have to cut down as many trees, pump as much oil or mine as much metal.
 These are noble goals.

-But in fact, there is little market for these recyclables.
-In my city, it came to light that the recycling center was overstocked with newsprint, and plastics and could not find a market for it.
-In fact it was losing money.
+But, in fact, there is little market for these recyclables.
+In my city, it came to light that the recycling center was overstocked with newsprint and plastics and could not find buyers for all the material.
+In fact, it was losing money.
 So in went more tax money to keep it afloat.
-And the excess newsprint and plastics, where did it go?
-Into the landfill of course.
+And the excess newsprint and plastics—where did they go?
+Into the landfill, of course.

-This bizarre charade of collecting recyclables only to then take them to the same landfill where the rest of your garbage ended up in, after you spent hours painstakingly separating them from your other refuse, is something which happens all the time in cities throughout Canada and the U.S. But no one likes to talk about it, because it's like the Emperor's New Clothes.
-As long as we pretend that the blue boxes are going to save the environment we can go on our business of consuming and not feel guilty that our economic system, our very culture is designed for mass self caused extinction. convert recyclables into new products is more than
+This bizarre charade of collecting recyclables only to then take them to the same landfill where the rest of our garbage ended up after spending hours painstakingly separating them from our other refuse is something that happens all the time in cities throughout Canada and the U.S., but no one likes to talk about it because it's like "the emperor's new clothes."
+As long as we pretend that the blue boxes are going to save the environment, we can go on our business of consuming and not feel guilty that our economic system—our very culture—is designed for mass, self-caused extinction.

 Recycling Actually Poisons the Oceans